 Guitar skills: You may or may not want to be a shredder but you might still want to improve your playing speed so you can play the occasional burning lick.
+So, if you've been asking yourself, for whatever reason, how do I improve my guitar speed, we have some pointers.

 Every guitarist struggles with their playing speed at times because, of course, we have to start slowly with every piece of music we learn.